Learning how to use Pinterest for your blog is an effective and wise investment of your time, especially if you are a beginner.

 In the meantime keep writing new posts to keep those visitors coming.

-Make sure that you pick a theme that is seo friendly.
-After much research I went with the acclaimed DIVI from Elegant themes.
+Make sure that you pick a theme that is SEO friendly.

 Search online for free WordPress themes that are SEO friendly and load fast.